 Despite considerable advantages in research for treatments and therapies for breast cancer, there is a noticeable lack of resources which emphasizes racial disparities and socioeconomic status.

-Here's the complete Editorial authored by Sharon Burk, Department of Medical Biotechnologies, University of Siena and Prof Antonio Giordano, Director of Sbarro Health Research Organization (SHRO).
-The Editorial was published in Annals of Research In Oncology.
+Here's the complete Editorial authored by Sharon Burk, Department of Medical Biotechnologies, University of Siena, and Prof Antonio Giordano, Director of Sbarro Health Research Organization (SHRO).
+The Editorial was published in the Annals of Research In Oncology.

 Here's what SHRO is doing toward the 'Close The Care Gap' initiative - a mission of World Cancer Day 2022 - and under the leadership of Professor Antonio Giordano, in the area of North Philadelphia and neighborhoods around Temple University; SHRO's 'Health Equity Project'.
 This initiative was also covered in the Local News Network - NBC10 Philadelphia, to view the report click here.